 This is a guest post by Sheila Kilbane, MD.
-She is a board certified pediatrician who also trained with Andrew Weil, MD at the University of Arizona in integrative medicine.
+She is a board-certified pediatrician who also trained with Andrew Weil, MD at the University of Arizona in integrative medicine.
 She shares a natural alternative to Pediasure in this post.

 Pediatrician Shares Natural Alternative To Pediasure

 As an integrative pediatrician, I have built my current medical practice upon real food.
-I have seen the affects of synthetic processed foods on children and anything I can do to help spread the word about whole food nutrition makes me over the moon excited!
+I have seen the effects of synthetic processed foods on children and anything I can do to help spread the word about whole food nutrition makes me over the moon excited!